celery/celery/docs/getting-started/first-steps-with-celery.rst

 =========================

 Celery is a task queue with batteries included.
-It is easy to use so that you can get started without learning the full complexities of the problem it solves.
-It is designed around best practices so that your product can scale and integrate with other languages, and it comes with the tools and support you need to run such a system in production.
+It's easy to use so that you can get started without learning the full complexities of the problem it solves.
+It's designed around best practices so that your product can scale and integrate with other languages, and it comes with the tools and support you need to run such a system in production.

-In this tutorial you will learn the absolute basics of using Celery.
+In this tutorial you'll learn the absolute basics of using Celery.

-You will learn about;
+Learn about;

 - Choosing and installing a message transport (broker).
 - Installing Celery and creating your first task.